ramlaxman/Tech-Writer-Portfolio/Developer and Configuration Guides/apache, php, perl, py.md

-# Configure Your Own WAMP Server
+# Configure Your Own WAMP Server on Windows

-## 1. INSTALL & CONFIGURE PHP
+## 1. Install and Configure PHP

-`Step 1:`
+### 1.1 Download and extract PHP

-At the time of writing this guide, PHP 8.0.9 is latest stable version available.Download preferred PHP binary zip file from https://windows.php.net.
-There are two types of zip files available: *Thread Safe* and *Non-thread Safe*.
+At the time of writing this guide, PHP 8.0.9 was the latest stable version available.
+Download preferred PHP binary zip file from https://windows.php.net.
+There are two types of zip files available:
+- *Thread Safe*
+- *Non-thread Safe*.

 We'll use `thread safe version` for our guide.

-To know more about difference, visit [Microsoft Docs](https://docs.microsoft.com/en-us/iis/application-frameworks/install-and-configure-php-on-iis/install-and-configure-php).
+To know more about the difference, visit [PHP configuration instructions for IIS server](https://docs.microsoft.com/en-us/iis/application-frameworks/install-and-configure-php-on-iis/install-and-configure-php).

-Open the zip file & Extract all your files to C:\server\php.
-Navigate to C:\server\php
+After downloading, open the zip file and extract all your files to C:\server\php.
+Navigate to C:\server\php.

-`Step 2:`
+### 1.2 Configure PHP settings

+#### 1.2.1 Rename php.ini

-Rename php.ini- file.
-Search for the file, php.ini-development and rename it to php.ini
+Search for the file, `php.ini-development` and rename it to `php.ini`.

-`Step 3:`
+#### 1.2.2 EDIT php.ini

-EDIT php.ini.
-Open up php.ini using any text-editor.(Notepad++,Preferably Dreamweaver).
-There are 2 edits in this file ->Edit 1
+Open up `php.ini` using any text-editor.

+There are in total two edits in this file.

-Find extension_dir = "./" and replace it with (Please note the slashes) extension_dir = "C:/server/php/ext" and remember to remove semicolon(;) at its starting. ->Edit 2 Now in the following edit, you just have to uncomment (by removing the “; – semicolon”) from the extension to activate it.
-So here are the extensions to be uncommented.
-Search for each one them and remove the semicolon (;)
+- Find `extension_dir = "./"` and replace it with `extension_dir = "C:/server/php/ext"` and remember to remove semicolon(;) at its starting.

+    > Note:
+    >
+    > Please note the slashes and use the same while replacing with new path.

+- In this edit, you just have to uncomment.
+In this case, remove the semicolon from .dll extensions to activate it.
+It is as follows:

+    ```powershell
     ;extension=php_gd2.dll
     ;extension=php_mbstring.dll
     ;extension=php_mysql.dll
     ;extension=php_mysqli.dll
+    ```

+First line enables the PHP image GD library extension.

+Second line enables mbstring, an extension of php used to manage non-ASCII strings.

-The First extension enables the Image GD library of PHP.
-The Second enables mbstring.
-The Third and forth enables us to use MySQL database.
+The Third and forth enables us to use MySQL database where `php_mysql` is for backward compatibility and `php_mysqli` is for providing latest database API connectivity.

 Save the php.ini file.

-`Step 4:`

-Adding PHP Environmental Variables in the System path.
+### 1.3  Adding PHP Environmental Variables in the System path.
 Great!
 Now we have to add tell the computer to start php every time the computer reboots.
  So, Navigate to your Start->Control Panel->System->Advanced System Settings then go to the advanced tab, Click on the Environmental Variables button, then scroll down in system variables to find PATH, Edit it Add the following Code to it, [ C:\server\php; ]
  OR